Meghan8/CryptoWallet/README.md

 A comprehensive cryptocurrency tracking application that allows users to monitor asset prices, view detailed information, and manage a personal crypto portfolio.

+### Development Note

+In the interest of transparency, I leveraged ChatGPT to assist with some of the CSS styling and boilerplate code patterns.
+The core application logic, component architecture, and feature implementation were designed and coded by me.
+Using AI tools allowed me to focus more on the application's functionality and user experience within the given time constraints.

 ## Features

 - **Asset Browsing**: View a comprehensive list of cryptocurrency assets with real-time prices, market cap, volume, and 24h price changes